-Maarten Tromp has created a series of portraits of primates in rescue centres in the Netherlands, Spain and Indonesia.
-Those in the Netherlands are animals intercepted in the hands of smugglers or previously used in laboratory testing, as domestic pets or as circus animals.
-Primates in rescue centres in the regions to which they are native, such as Indonesia, have lost their natural habitat due to forest clearance and trade.
+Now for the first time, I have brought this work and my photography together and created a series of portraits of primates in rescue centres in the Netherlands, Spain, and Indonesia.
+Animals intercepted in the hands of traders or previously used in laboratory testing, as domestic pets or as circus animals.